mrkkrp/markkarpov.com/tutorial/megaparsec.md

 ```

 `megaparsec` defines instances of `MonadParsec` for all MTL monad
-transformers so the user is free to insert the transformers inside of
+transformers so that the user is free to insert the transformers inside of
 `ParsecT` or wrap `ParsecT` in those transformers achieving different kinds
 of interactions between the layers of monadic stack.

 ## Lexing

-*Lexing* is the process of transforming input stream into a stream of
+*Lexing* is the process of transforming the input stream into a stream of
-tokens: integers, keywords, symbols, etc. which are easier to parse than raw
+tokens: integers, keywords, symbols, etc. which are easier to parse than the
-input directly, or are expected as input to parsers created with parser
+raw input directly, or are expected as input to parsers created with parser
 generators.
 Lexing can be performed in a separate pass with an external tool
 such as `alex`, but `megaparsec` also provides functions that should
 simplify writing a lexer in a seamless fashion, as part of your parser.

 There are two lexer modules `Text.Megaparsec.Char.Lexer` for character
 streams and `Text.Megaparsec.Byte.Lexer` for byte streams.
 We will be using
-`Text.Megaparsec.Char.Lexer` because we work with strict `Text` as input
+`Text.Megaparsec.Char.Lexer` because we work with a strict `Text` as the
-stream, but most functions are mirrored in `Text.Megaparsec.Byte.Lexer` as
+input stream, but most functions are mirrored in
-well if you wish to work with `ByteString`s.
+`Text.Megaparsec.Byte.Lexer` as well if you wish to work with `ByteString`s.

 ### White space